 What realistic acceleration a fusion drive would yield and what ratio of fuel mass to ship and cargo mass it would need to travel a few light years, is for others to calculate.
 They have done so under varying assumptions, and although not a slam dunk obvious success, there are some hopes of eventual good results.
 Aside from the technical hurdles of achieving continuous fusion, keeping the torch burning successfully for decades would also require major engineering design work.
 Nothing in Starship design is easy!

 I have mentioned robotic AI above, and that is a more promising area of development.
 There have already been major advances in robotics and artificial intelligence, and these will doubtless continue and become more advanced over the next century.
 While I doubt we will ever make a human-like AI system, the software will surely advance to the point that most controls and processes can be fully automated.
-There would have to be numerous repair mechanisms, contigencies and reset protocols built in, along with considerable redundancy, but we humans already do a lot of that for other purposes.
+There would have to be numerous repair mechanisms, contingencies and reset protocols built in, along with considerable redundancy, but we humans already do a lot of that for other purposes.
 Fortunately, AI software does not take up much space or power, and robots needs no life support systems.

 There would also be major technology requirements at the end of the trip.
-What needs to be done when the Starship has arrived at its destination and enterred orbit around a selected planet?
+What needs to be done when the Starship has arrived at its destination and entered orbit around a selected planet?
 The human crew (or cargo) would have to be awakened from their deep sleep, and allowed to recover.
 The AI could continue operating the Starship, and could perform much of the lab work and orbital tasks before anyone or anything actually goes down to the planet.
 The fusion drive could be shut down or turned way down to provide ongoing electrical power.

-Previous, unmanned missions would most likely have occured to test the Starship technology, and to deliver most of the hardware needed by the crew at their destination.
+Previous, unmanned missions would most likely have occurred to test the Starship technology, and to deliver most of the hardware needed by the crew at their destination.
 Landing shuttles and their fuel, supplies for the crew, materials for on-orbit construction, research and communications equipment, extra habitat modules, and so on could be delivered in advance of the manned Starship.
 These earlier missions would also be scouting out the system for potential habitations such as asteroids, moons, or "goldilocks" planets, and collecting long term data to minimize surprises after the ship's arrival.
 Thus the crew would have a head start via robotics at the far end, and their ship would only finalize its approach once everything was reported to be in place and ready.
 Moreover, they would likely stay on orbit for months in preparation for descent or major construction projects.

 After arrival, detailed plans would be made to begin colonization.
 The crew, aided by the robots, would prepare needed equipment, likely by cannibalizing the Starship materials, which would have been designed partly for that purpose.
 The (female) crew would become pregnant (IVF), deliver babies occasionally, with some eventually being males.
-If artifical wombs are then possible, they could be put into service instead.
-The crew and support robots would grow or synthesize food, perhaps initially using algea and yeast cultures on orbit.
+If artificial wombs are then possible, they could be put into service instead.
+The crew and support robots would grow or synthesize food, perhaps initially using algae and yeast cultures on orbit.
 Most supplies can be recycled, and materials could be reused or remodelled into needed equipment or tools, probably using some form of 3D printing.
 Similar to the plans afoot at NASA to set up a colony on Mars, materials could be used for a larger habitat.
 With a suitable habitat, they could grow plants and start to generate live animals.

 Eventually, the colony would want to descend to the surface.
 For that, they would need to have studied the planet in detail from orbit, and made plans and contingencies for every scenario.
 Probably only a small team, complete with robotics would be sent down initially to get things going, build the infrastructure and test out the processes for living there.
 It is unlikely the planet would have abundant life and an oxygen atmosphere, so processes and equipment for life support would have to be made or taken down from orbit.
 The planet-bound people would work on developing soil, water supply, power, waste management, and all the myriad other things needed to support a small colony, using mostly materials extracted from the planet.
 None of this will be easy, and people will probably die along the way, but none of it is impossible in principle.